-Should Proposer experience technical difficulties accessing Department's website where the RFP and its related documents are published, they may contact Contract Developer at 937-327-1867 or Clark_Contract_Development@jfs.ohio.gov.
+Should Proposer experience technical difficulties accessing Department's website where the RFP and its related documents are published, they may contact Contract Developer at Clark_Contract_Development@jfs.ohio.gov.

 Who may ask questions?
 Potential proposers may ask clarifying questions regarding this RFP.
 When and how can I ask a question?
-Potential proposers may ask clarifying questions regarding this RFP via email or U.S Mail during the Q&A Period as outlined in Section 1.3.
+Potential proposers may ask clarifying questions regarding this RFP via email during the Q&A Period as outlined in Section 1.2.
 To whom do I address the question?
-A proposer must submit all questions in writing, via email to Clark_Contract_Development@jfs.ohio.gov or U.S. mail to Contract Developer, 1345 Lagonda Avenue, Building C (4 th floor), Springfield, Ohio 45503; if sending via U.S. Mail, it must be received prior to the closing time and date for the Question & Answer Period.
-How do I correctly ask a question?
-1 To ensure timely receipt of all questions, "RFP # 18-SFY-03 - Request for Clarification" must be written in the subject line of emailed questions and on the outside of the envelope of any mailed questions.
-1 Questions about this RFP must reference the relevant part of this RFP.
-2 Please provide the heading and provision section under question, and the page number of the RFP where the provision can be found.
+A potential proposer must submit all questions in writing, via email to Clark_Contract_Development@jfs.ohio.gov How do I correctly ask a question?
+1 To ensure timely receipt of all questions, "RFP # 20-SFY-05 - Request for Clarification" must be written in the subject line of emailed questions.
+1

-1 The CDJFSs reserve right to disregard any questions that are not properly titled.
+1 The CCDJFSs reserve the right to disregard any questions that are not properly titled.